From MozillaZine Knowledge Base

 To disable (or re-enable) Protected Mode in Flash 11.3 and above, use one of these methods:

 To disable Protected Mode, set the preference dom.ipc.plugins.flash.disable-protected-mode to true in about:config and restart the browser.
-To re-enable Protected Mode, reset the preference back to "false", the default value.
-This preference doesn't work yet on Windows 8 but should be fixed by version 37 (bug 1112709).
+To re-enable Protected Mode, set the preference back to "false". .

 To disable Protected Mode, use a text editor to add the line ProtectedMode=0 to the Flash "mms.cfg" file, located in one of these locations: